stepuntik/blog-with-microservices/README.md

 ## Acknowledgments

-- This project showcases the power and flexibility of microservices architecture in modern web applications.
+- This project is inspired by Stephen Grider's course on Microservices.